 What is a Budget Manual? – Meaning and definition

-CIMA London defines a budget manual as a document schedule or booklet which sets out, inter alia, the responsibilities of the person engaged schedule in the routine of and the forms and record required for budgetary control.
-Thus, it a written docent which guides the executive in preparing the various budget.
+CIMA London defines a budget manual as a document schedule or booklet which sets out, inter alia, the responsibilities of the person engaged schedule in the routine and the forms and records required for budgetary control.
+Thus, it is a written document which guides the executive in preparing the various budgets.

-Budgets are drawn keeping in view the objective of the organisation given in the down in the budget manual to avoid any duplications or overlapping of responsibilities.
-Step and the method for developing the various budget and the method of reporting performance against the budget are written sown in the budget manual.
+Budgets are drawn keeping in view the objective of the organisation given down in the budget manual to avoid any duplications or overlapping of responsibilities.
+Steps and the method for developing the various budgets and the method of reporting performance against the budget are written down in the budget manual.

-In short, it is a document which given everything relating to the preparations and execution of the various budget.
+In short, it is a document which gives everything relating to the preparations and execution of the various budgets.
 It should be clear and there should be no ambiguity in it.
-The manual is dived into separate section appropriate to his work and responsibilities.
+The manual is divided into separate sections appropriate to his work and responsibilities.

 Matters Covered in a Budget Manual